idworkin/ZOL851/GettingStartedMarkdown_knitr_git.md

 While you can just as easily just provide your scripts (i.e. `MyAnalysis.R`) along with your data in a data repository like [DRYAD](http://datadryad.org/), it is often much clearer to provide some clarity to your analysis.
 Essentially provide sufficient information to explain what you are doing.
 Indeed it is possible (and not that difficult) to generate a single text document that contains all of the information to generate both your analysis, including figures, generate a markup document (like LaTeX) which generates a PDF of your manuscript.
 This same file can be parsed to generate just the analysis script (i.e. just the `.R` bits).
 In class the `.tex` and `.R` files as well as  PDFs that I generate are a result of this where I have generated a combined text file with prose and script (in a `.Rnw` file), and I use `Sweave()` to generate the `.tex` file and `tangle()` to generate the `.R` file.
 The .tex file can be compiled into making a PDF (.tex is the extension for the tex and LaTeX language).

 However learning LaTeX has a bit of a learning curve.
 So instead we will focus on using a very simple syntax highlighting system called "markdown" that can easily be integrated with **R** using the library `knitr`.
 When you combine **R** functions with markdown it is often called "R markdown" and files with this have the extension `.Rmd` (as opposed to just `.md` for markdown).
+There are some books and many [tutorials](http://yihui.name/knitr/demo/minimal/) to get you started with R and markdown.
+I also recommend looking at the [examples here](http://kbroman.org/knitr_knutshell/pages/Rmarkdown.html).

 First make sure to install the `knitr` library.
 ```{r install_packages}